MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/transparency-ocr.md

 - Video Indexer has an OCR limit of 50,000 words per indexed video.
 Once the limit is reached, no additional OCR results are generated.
 - Carefully consider the accuracy of the results, to promote more accurate detections, check the quality of the image, low quality images might affect the detected insights.
 - Carefully consider when using for law enforcement.
 OCR might misread or not detect parts of the text.
-To ensure fair and high-quality decisions, combine OCR-based automation with human oversight.
+To ensure fair and high-quality VI determinations, combine OCR-based automation with human oversight.
 - When extracting handwritten text, avoid using the OCR results of signatures that are hard to read for both humans and machines.
 A better way to use OCR is to use it for detecting the presence of a signature for further analysis.
-- Don't use OCR for decisions that might have serious adverse impacts.
+- Don't use OCR for decisions that might have serious adverse impacts to individuals or groups.
 Machine learning models that extract text can result in undetected or incorrect text output.
-Decisions based on incorrect output could have serious adverse impacts.
-Additionally, it's advisable to include human review of decisions that have the potential for serious impacts on individuals.
+Decisions based on incorrect output could have serious adverse impacts that must be avoided.
+You should always to include human review of decisions that have the potential for serious impacts on individuals.

 ## OCR components